Templates are pre-designed AR effects that you can quickly and easily customize to make your own.

 Adjust options in this template to create color filters.
 All you need to do is select the object named ColorFilter in the Scene panel, and edit the values in the Inspector.

 Use this template to place objects on the neck, like jewelry or a bow tie.
 Just add the objects to your project and drag them into the Scene panel.

-This is a face effect that uses a physically-based material to create a mask with metallic details, surface texture and realistic lighting.
-Replace the texture in the Assets panel to make it your own.
+This is a face effect that uses a a physically-based material to create a mask with metallic details, surface texture and realistic lighting.